 How to recover financially after a divorce: build an emergency fund

-Maybe you need to hold back on all the things “you” really wanted while you recover after the separation.
+Maybe you need to hold back on everything “you” really wanted while recovering after the separation.

 Start rebuilding your finances with an emergency fund.
 3 to 6 months’ worth of expenses to ride out any storm, car or house repairs, loss of job and global pandemic’s those sorts of things.

-Having this emergency fund in place will help prevent you from going into debt, trying to cover the costs of something going wrong.
+This emergency fund will help prevent you from going into debt, and trying to cover the costs of something going wrong.

 Remember an emergency fund is an emergency.
 Get on with building one

 “When you’re a monk, you’re not allowed to have sex with anyone.
 When you’re married, it’s one person.
 That’s one more than a monk.
 It’s not that different.”